Explore

 Customer loyalty

-The primary benefit is serving your customers better — delivering real value that satisfies their needs.
+The primary benefit is serving your customers better — delivering real product value that satisfies their needs.

 Strategic clarity

 Enterprise transformation requires a bold vision of the future you want to achieve.
-Taking the time to set this strategic direction helps teams understand how to orient their work to the larger objectives.
+Taking the time to set this strategic direction helps teams understand how to orient their work around your larger objectives.

 Operational efficiency